9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 ```
 ::::

-We\'ll be storing this information in a database.
+We'll be storing this information in a database.
 Having a unique
 identifier for both a podcast and an episode makes it easy to find which
 episodes belong to a particular podcast, load information for a
 particular podcast or episode, or handle future cases such as changing